microsoft/Microsoft365DSC/docs/docs/user-guide/cmdlets/Get-M365DSCCompiledPermissionList.md

 ## Description

-This function lists all Graph permissions required for the specified resources, both for reading and updating.
+This function lists all Graph or Exchange permissions required for the specified resources, both for reading and updating.
+With the parameters, you can specify which permissions you are interested in.

 ## Output